mari1li/mari1li/README.md

 ### Welcome to my GitHub page 👋

-- 💻 I'm a freshman Engineering Technology major at SJSU
+- 💻 I'm a Engineering Technology major at SJSU
 - 🌱 I'm learning Web Development, APIs, and Database
 - 📫 Reach me at [Gmail](mailto:linh.truongngocmy@gmail.com)
 - ⚡Fun fact: I like cooking and exploring new eating places